Interface Advanced¶

 Hint

-As you can see, this information is relatively complex.
-This is the default print format for protobuf.
-You can directly access the corresponding properties to print their actual values.
-For example, to read the text value of an element, you can use it as shown below.
+You can see that this information is somewhat complex; this is the default printing format of protobuf.
+You can directly access the corresponding attributes to print the actual value.
+For example, to read the text of the element, you can do as follows.

 >>> info = element.info()